How to Restrict Content in WordPress (Complete Guide)

 How To Restrict Content In WordPress

-ProfilePress allows you to create rules for content restriction.
-These rules will enable you to define specific pages and the type of pages you want to restrict user access.
+ProfilePress allows you to create content restriction rules.
+These rules enable you to define specific pages and the type of pages you want to restrict user access to.
 This allows you to easily restrict access to all the pages that fall under a particular category, tag, or custom post type.

-To create a content restriction rule in ProfilePress, navigate to ProfilePress > Content Protection:
+To create a content restriction rule in WordPress, navigate to ProfilePress > Content Protection:

 ProfilePress > Content Protection